 The third examination in the BCCTPC family was the development of the TP-C headed up by a panel of subject matter experts led by Col. Andre Pennardt, MD (US Army, retired).
 This panel guides ongoing development of the TP-C examination process and the new Certified Tactical Responder (TR-C), to ensure paramedics and tactical medics working as part of elite military and law enforcement units have a validated and accredited standard that is proof of their knowledge and expertise in providing advanced level care in austere and hostile environments.

 In 2015, the BCCTPC developed two exams under contract.
 The Certified Community Paramedic (CP-C) was developed in cooperation with the North Central EMS Institute and The Paramedic Foundation.
 Community Paramedicine is an emerging healthcare delivery model that increases access to basic services through the use of specially trained emergency medical service (EMS) providers in an expanded role.

 A safety exam was developed in cooperation with the Association of Air Medical Services' (AAMS) Safety Management Training Academy (SMTA).
 The Certified Medical Transportation Safety Professional (MTSP-C) evaluates the candidate on the knowledge and skills necessary to fulfill the Safety Officer role of transport programs, as well as to improve each team members understanding of safety management systems.
 Since neither of the exams dwell in the critical care medicine realm, the BCCTPC recognized that a change was needed in the structure of the Board.

-In January 2016, the BCCTPC moved to expand its role within specialty certifications, thus forming the International Board of Specialty Certification.
+In January of 2016, the BCCTPC moved to expand its role within specialty certifications, thus forming the International Board of Specialty Certification.
 The IBSC seeks to provide certification exams to a broader audience, including the U.S. & foreign militaries, federal, state and local EMS officials and government EMS agencies, air medical programs, ambulance companies, medical centers, EMS education institutions, municipal fire and police agencies, and other areas that already or may require specialty certification around the globe.
 The BCCTPC will retain oversight of the critical care exams while it serves as a subsidiary of the IBSC, specializing in transport and tactical paramedicine.
 Other exams, like the CP-C and MTSP-C will be supervised by independent advisory boards for each domain.